OrderMyGear/slate/source/includes/v1_1_2/_users.md

 #  Users

+## List users

-## Show you a list of all users under a store.
+Show you a list of all users under a store.

 ```shell
 curl "https://subdomain.mybrightsites.com/api/v1.1.2/users?token=GXzAxWkkyYLsESGQTU15"